Saturday, February 17, 2018, 10 a.m. to 4 p.m. FREE!

-Bring your open-pollinated (non-hybrid) and heirloom seed to TBG’s first Seedy Saturday and go home with a collection of new seed.
+Bring your open-pollinated (non-hybrid) and heirloom seed to TBG’s second annual Seedy Saturday and go home with a collection of new seed.
 After registering your seeds, they will go on the seed exchange tables for swapping.
 Leftover seed from this event will be added to the TBG Seed Library.

-Seed will also be available for purchase from local seed vendors, so you can stock up for your 2016 garden.
-If it’s seed-saving and general garden advice you are after, look no further than the many educational displays, or attend an information session.
+Seed will also be available for purchase from local seed vendors, so you can stock up for your 2018 garden.
+If it’s seed-saving and general garden advice you are after, look no further than the many educational displays, or attend a FREE presentation/information session.

 6 WAYS YOU CAN GET INVOLVED